cncf/wg-serverless/workflow/spec/spec.md

 ```

 event matching should be performed on the "type", "source", and "dataContentType" properties of the referenced "FireAlarmEvent" event definition.
-An event that would match or eventRef and trigger associated actions could be:
+An event that would match and trigger associated actions could be:

 ```json
 {